nistalhelmuth/mywall-react/README.md

 ## 2. Dependencies Installation

-5. Open the proyecto folder in your terminal: `cd mywall-react`
+5. Open the project folder in your terminal: `cd mywall-react`

 6. Install node dependencies: `npm install` or `yarn install`